-Faith Maina is a Professor of Educational Research in the Department of Curriculum
+Faith Maina is a professor in the department of Curriculum & Instruction at Texas

-2015 was at the State University of New York (SUNY) Oswego where she taught a variety
+at the State University of New York, Oswego from 2000-2015 where she also held the

 - 1998 - Ph.D.
 Curriculum and Instruction.
 University of British Columbia, Canada.

 - 1994 - M. A. Interdisciplinary Studies.
 Trent University, Ontario, Canada.

 - 1988 - Bachelor of Education (B.Ed.)
 English Language and Literature, Kenyatta University, Nairobi, Kenya